 Cyber security uses multiple layers of defenses for protecting information.
 If one layer is defeated, then the next one should catch it.

 One of the ways to protect information is by limiting what people can do with your information and resources.
 You may allow someone to read a letter, but not edit it.

 Minimization refers to having the least functionality of a program or device.
 The goal is to simplify and decrease the number of ways the software can be exploited.

-Applications now open for GenCyber 2021!
+Applications have closed for GenCyber 2021!